 A Rising Undercurrent of Fear

-The best way forward is not through acts of violence but by using our power to vote.
+The best way forward is not through acts of violence, but by using our power to vote.
 We saw what happened in the last election as more Black Americans shifted to the right, aligning themselves with Republicans for two reasons: first, because we love this country; and second, because we love our community.

 A Shift in Political Assumptions

 Yet instead of seeing us as fellow Americans, some still treat us with disrespect.
-They use language like “savages” and show half-naked young women across our screens, suggesting that “White equals good,” then pretend that was not the message.
+They use language like “savages” and show half-naked young women across our screens, suggesting that “White equals good,” and then pretend that was not the message.

 The Podcaster Divide

 White men, emboldened by the last election, have taken to podcasts to draw lines.
-Some Black men, the ones who do not push back against their violent verbal assaults, are called “good.”
+Some Black men, the ones who do not push back against their violent verbal assaults, are labeled “good.”
 Those like Officer Tatum and the Cartier Brothers are perfect examples.

 They argue in percentages, condemning their own communities as if they are not Black men themselves, as if the world sees them as the “good guy.”
 The rest, they imply, are dangerous.
 It is the same old tale dressed in new language: that Black people need to be “whipped and chained,” locked in prisons for violence they are accused of committing, while every White savage, monster, rapist, and child predator slips by without the same scrutiny.